mpox rash

 Of course, contact can be difficult to avoid if the infected person is your child or somebody you care for.
 In these cases, wear gloves whenever possible, wash your hands frequently, and wear a mask.
 They should frequently wash their hands and wear masks, as well.

-Talk to Your Provider About Monkeypox Bumps and Rashes
+Talk to Your Provider About Rashes and Symptoms

 Since COVID-19, we’ve all learned to be a little more watchful and careful with hygiene in public, and this outbreak is a reminder that it’s still just as important.

-Keep washing your hands, and talk to your healthcare provider if you suspect you have monkeypox bumps or other symptoms.
+Keep washing your hands, and talk to your healthcare provider if you suspect you have an Mpox rash or other symptoms.

 The chances are low that you do, but the only way to stop the spread is to know where it is.